15-Ab/potd/README.md

-# Wishing you all a vibrant Holika Dahan!
-Let the sacred fire illuminate our hearts with joy and the triumph of good over evil. 🪔✨ #HolikaDahan
+# 🎉 Happy Holi, GitHub Friends ! 🌈🎨

+## Wishing you a colorful and joyful Holi celebration ! 🥳 May your coding adventures be as vibrant and delightful as the festival itself.
+Thanks for stopping by my repo ! 💻🌟

+## Happy Holi from me to you ! 🎊🎉

 🚀 Enjoy exploring my solution and keep the coding spirit alive!
 Happy coding ! ✨